Peugeot 508 PSE Review & Prices

-Back seat passengers are well catered for, too.
+Fortunately, back seat passengers are well catered for in terms of practicality, just like those up front.
 The door bins back here won’t hold a solid flask, but the cupholders in the fold-down armrest will.
 There are pockets behind front seats for things like books and iPads, too.

 Although the 508 PSE might look like a sporty four-door coupe, its hatchback-style boot means there’s plenty of space for your luggage.
-The boot has 487 litres of capacity with the 60:40 split-folding rear seats up, and 1537 litres if you fold them down flat.
-That’s considerably more than you’ll in a BMW 330e or Volvo S60 Recharge.
+The boot has 487 litres of capacity with the 60:40 split-folding rear seats up, and 1,537 litres if you fold them down flat.
+That’s considerably more than you’ll get in a BMW 330e (375 litres) or Volvo S60 Recharge (391 litres).

 There’s not much of a lip to navigate, and beneath the flat floor there’s a decent-sized cubby where you can store your charging cables.
 There are a handful of tie-down points, a 12-volt socket and a single hook to hang things like shopping bags too.
 Oh, and the tailgate is electrically operated.

 And if you need even more storage space, you can also get the 508 PSE as an estate, which has a larger 530-litre boot.

 Peugeot 508 PSE brings the wow-factor and is generously equipped, but the infotainment system could be more responsive